CASTLETON HOUSE

 Regal comforts just a stone's throw from royal Glamis castle

-Friendly local staff are imbued with the infectious enthusiasm of the owners, and the place exudes a sense of cosseted good living and bonhomie.
-Rooms are tasteful to a T, and done out in impeccable country house style.
-There’s stylish decor, original art, jugs of fresh flowers and plenty of plump pillows.
-Thoughtful in-room extras include a flask of iced water, next day’s weather forecast and – lest you’re stumped for better ideas – bedtime stories.
+Friendly local staff share the owners' enthusiasm, and the place exudes a sense of cosseted good living.
+Tasteful rooms are elegant and done out in pleasing country house style.
+There’s original art, jugs of fresh flowers and

 Hit the Spot